The Dudgeon Offshore Wind Farm is located 32km off the Norfolk coast and produces 1.7 terawatt-hours of electricity

 "Our congratulations to all the parties involved in the successful refinancing of this iconic wind energy asset," said Mohamed Jameel Al Ramahi, CEO of Masdar.

-"This reconfirms the strong bankability of Dudgeon and further reflects the market appetite for large-scale assets which have a robust credit profile, transparent economics and are subject to stable regulatory environments."For all the latest UAE news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+"This reconfirms the strong bankability of Dudgeon and further reflects the market appetite for large-scale assets which have a robust credit profile, transparent economics and are subject to stable regulatory environments."For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.